 - "I receive a percentage back from each product sold on the following site."

-Writing or saying "thanks" on its own would not be sufficient disclosure.
+Note that writing or saying "thanks" on its own would not be sufficient disclosure.

 Meeting Requirements for Affiliate Links Disclaimers in Canada